theLongLab/Jawamix5/README.md

 - -w: tiling	window	size	(it	should	be	consistent	with	the	kinship	files and	must therefore be	the	same	as	specified	when	running	“kinship”	function.)
 - -ik_g:	the	global	kinship	file	(generated	by	function	“kinship”	or	any	other	user’s	methods.)

+**compound**:	Run	local	variance	component	analysis for the	genome based on imputting regions.
+Mandatory	parameters:
+- -ig:	input	genotype	file	in	HDF5	format
+- -ip:	phenotype	file
+- -o:	output	folder
+- -ic: input regions #C0 1;840000;850000	1;890000;900000 [1:chr; 840000:region start position; 850000:region end position]
+- -ik_g:	the	global	kinship	file	(generated	by	function	“kinship”	or	any	other	user’s	methods.)

 Options:
+- -method: full, grid, transform
 - -index:	the	phenotype	index	(start	from	zero)	in	the	event	that	there	are	multiple	phenotypes	in	the	input	file.
 If	not	specified,	by	default	all	the	phenotypes	will	be	analyzed	sequentially.
 - -step:	the	size	of	searching	grid.
 The	smaller,	the	better	resolution	of	the analysis,	but	also	slower.
+- -ik_l:	folder	contains	local	kinship	files	generated	by	function	“kinship”.
+Since	this	method	assumes	the	naming	conventions	of	all	kinship	files,	it	is	strongly	recommended	to	use	function	“kinship”	of	JAWAMix5	to	generate	the	kinship	files.
+- -min_size: min_sample_size (n=40)

 **rare**:	Run	rare	variants	analysis	using	both	standard	aggregate test and	another	aggregate	test leveraging	potential	synthetic	associations.
 Population	structure	will	be	controlled	by	mixed	model.
 Mandatory	parameters: